DOD-101/DOD-101/README.md

 I'm currently improving my python :snake: skills while working on a game, which is available here on GitHub.

-I am familiar with Python, HTML/CSS and JS to a lesser extent.
+I am familiar with Python, HTML/CSS, JS and Java to a lesser extent.

 If you wish to contact me my Discord is: .david101 #RIP tags
 <!---